-For truly good quality opal you'd need to visit a jewelry store, preferably one specialising in opals.
+For truly good quality opal you'd need to visit a jewelry store, preferably one specializing in opals.

-For Australian pearls, again it's best to visit a jewelry store, preferably one specialising in them.
+For Australian pearls, again it's best to visit a jewelry store, preferably one specializing in them.

 Duty-free opals and pearls are available from duly designated shops on presentation of relevant travel documents.

 Authentic Aboriginal paintings are to be found in various Aboriginal art shops in Sydney.

-For the Sydney visitor still trying to grasp the Sydney geography, among the more accessible ones are probably the Aboriginal Art Shop at Sydney Opera House (see how to get there) and the Spirit Gallery in the Rocks Centre on Argyle St (the same building that houses the Sydney visitor centre) in The Rocks.
+For the Sydney visitor still trying to grasp the Sydney geography, among the more accessible ones are probably the Aboriginal Art Shop at Sydney Opera House (see how to get there) and the Spirit Gallery in the Rocks Centre on Argyle St (the same building that houses the Sydney visitor center) in The Rocks.